All the key info for those heading to Hack24 on 10th March 2018

 If you prefer to present your idea on stage, we'll have a stage, a projector & screen and a camera set up so you can record a video in the way you feel most comfortable.

-The quality of the video is not a consideration in the judging process, however we do get some wonderful videos submitted so Tech Nottingham are putting forward a bonus prize to the team that submits the best video.
+The quality of the video is not a consideration in the judging process, however we do get some wonderful videos submitted so Tech Nottingham are putting forward a bonus prize (a pair of Slack socks and a £25 Amazon gift voucher for each team member) to the team that submits the best video.

 How to submit